1delta-DAO/eth-denver-eul-synths/README.md

 - On top of LSD yields, they can also leverage their DEX yield exposure
 - The architecture allows for native miniting of synthetic assets together with direct liquidity bootstrapping via Balacner Composed Stable Pools
+- All of this is enabled by Euler's Ethereum Vault Connector - the batch and deferred health check allows for single click execution of leveraged AMM pools

 ![Single click Leverage AMM Pools](./assets/eulSynth.png)